threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_first_solution.md

     ![Payment](ubuntu_payments.png)

-12. Once the amount is available in the wallet and the payment is successfully complete, the deployment process is continued.
+12. Once the amount is available in the wallet and the payment is successfully completed, the deployment process is continued.
 After the deployment is successful which may take a couple of minutes sometimes, the following message is shown with details regarding the reservation id which is a unique id used for your specific container deployment.
-It also views the ip address that is to be used to connect to the container.
+It also views the IP address that is to be used to connect to the container.

     ![Deployment Success](ubuntu_success.png)

-13. You can now simply access the deployed ubuntu container by the following command
+13. You can now simply access the deployed Ubuntu container by the following command

     ```bash
     ssh root@IP_ADDRESS
     ```

-    where the ip address is the one you chose in the chatflow earlier and is shown in the previous success message.
+    where the IP address is the one you chose in the chatflow earlier and is shown in the previous success message.

-You can view _all_ your deployed solutions that haven't expired such as the network and the ubuntu container you created by clicking the left menu on **Deployed Solutions**.
+You can view _all_ your deployed solutions that haven't expired such as the network and the Ubuntu container you created by clicking the left menu on **Deployed Solutions**.
 ![Deployed solutions](deployed_solutions.png)